3rd ANNUAL

 KERBSIDE CHARGING – Innovations in street-side charging infrastructure and customer service

-Moderator: Emily Jiang, Building Sustainability Contractor, Ku-ring-gai Council
+Moderators: Emily Jiang, Building Sustainability Contractor, Ku-ring-gai Council and Brenna Ross, Project Officer – Net Zero Transport, NSW DCCEEW

 Facilitators